How to Become a Radiology Technician in Connecticut (2026)

 Final Thoughts

-Radiology technology is a strong career choice in Connecticut, offering competitive salaries and solid job growth.
-With accredited training, ARRT certification, and state licensure, you can work in hospitals, clinics, or imaging centers.
+Radiology technology is a strong career choice in Connecticut, offering competitive salaries, stable job growth, and opportunities for advancement.
+With accredited training, ARRT certification, and state licensure, you can build a rewarding career in hospitals, clinics, or outpatient imaging centers across the state.

 Ready to start?